-niversity: Catholic Univer rsity in Ružomberok aculty: Faculty of Educati on ourse code: KCH/Ch- D102C/22Course title: Organic Chemistry Seminar ype and range of planned Form of instruction: Sem Recommended study ran hours weekly: 1 hour Teaching method: on-site nge: rs per semester: 13 Credits: 2 Working load: 50 hours Recommended semester/tr rimester: 3. evel of study: I. rerequisities: rom organic chemistry, wi eminars, he can get a max tion of passing the subject, the student must present a specific set issue hich can earn a maximum of 20 points.
+niversity: Catholic Univer rsity in Ružomberok aculty: Faculty of Educati on Course code: KCH/Ch- D102C/22 Course title: Organic Chemistry Seminar ype and range of planned Form of instruction: Sem Recommended study ran hours weekly: 1 hour Teaching method: on-site nge: rs per semester: 13 Credits: 2 Working load: 50 hours Recommended semester/tr rimester: 3. evel of study: I. rerequisities: rom organic chemistry, wi eminars, he can get a max tion of passing the subject, the student must present a specific set issue hich can earn a maximum of 20 points.
 Based on the activity at the ximum of 20 additional points.
 By processing the semester work, the pints.
 In total, when completing the subject, students can receive max. competences: controls the creation of the based on the structure of o properties and treat available ject, the student will acquire the following knowledge, skills and e nomenclature of organic compounds rganic substances, he is able to characterize their fundamentals le to individual reactions. or new professional information, process and evaluate it independently Organic acids and bases, reconjugative, steric.
-IR and NMR spectra of control of organic structure and properties by cloalkanes, cracking, stere structure, properties an oractice.
-Structure and properties an oractice. eristics, length, energy, polarity, directionality, molecular orbitals. nucleophilicity, electrophilicity, electron effects - inductive, mesomeric, organic compounds.
+IR and NMR spectra of cells.
+Nomenclature of organic Structure and propertie Structure, properties an oractice.
+Structure and properties of cells. eristics, length, energy, polarity, directionality, molecular orbitals. nucleophilicity, electrophilicity, electron effects - inductive, mesomeric, organic compounds.
 Isomerism of organic compounds. compounds. s of alkanes, cycloalkanes (SR and AdR reactions of alkanes and reochemistry of alkanes and cycloalkanes, conformations). d reactions of alkenes, dienes and alkynes.
 Vinyl-type polymers in of aromatic compounds, Hückel's rule, aromatic character, of substitution in SE reactions.
 Polycyclic aromatics.
 8. Structure and properties eactions with metals, struc of halogen derivatives and hydroxy derivatives (SN1, SN2, E1, E2, ture and reactions of organometallic compounds). ation methods, diazotization, reactions of diazonium salts.